-Crispin’s House is actively looking for their next Executive Director and/or Diversion Administrator.
-One person currently fills both of these roles and preference will be given to candidates who are able to fill both roles, but we do invite any qualified applicants to apply for either position.
+Crispin’s House is actively looking for their next Executive Director.
 Interviews will commence immediately and continue until the position is filled.
 Please send a cover letter expressing your interest, salary requirements, and resume for consideration to Lance Auger, President of the Board of Directors, at [email protected].

 The Executive Director manages, develops, and coordinates the overall programmatic operations of Crispin’s House Coalition for Youth.
 The Executive Director reports to the Board President and works closely with the Board of Directors to oversee fundraising, marketing, communication, and outreach campaigns that promote healthy choices for youth in our communities.
 The ideal candidate has a passion for helping young people make healthy choices, is a catalyst in the community for mobilizing volunteers, partnership development, and coalition building, and has excellent organizational, collaboration, and communication skills.